Posts Tagged ‘anointed’

 We must name them.
 How else will the church be warned?
 Would that we had the courage of a Nathan, to thunder with the righteous anger of the Almighty, “Thou art the man” (II Samuel 12:7)!

 The false shepherds among us have too long used I Chronicles 16:22 and Psalm 105:15 as a blank check to do as they please.
 “Touch not mine anointed, and do my prophets no harm” was God’s warning to the nations through which the Israelites passed during their sojourn through the wilderness.
 It implied swift judgment for any pagans who would come against the chosen people of the Lord.
 To wield this like a saber at a sincere brother alarmed at false doctrine smacks of spiritual tyranny, cowardice, and dishonesty.
 Hammered also with the Acts 5 account of the deaths of Ananias and Sapphira, a concerned believer in Jesus is usually bullied into silence or into leaving the congregation.
 It’s already been used right here in our town to squelch close examination of extra-biblical manifestations.
+(To understand more about the hyper-charismatic and Word Faith movement, read The Other Side of the River by Kevin Reeves)

 Also by Kevin Reeves: